Healthy Homes Assessment Fernhill

 Heating Fernhill

-Fernhill rental properties should have a permanent source of heat that can heat the main or largest living room to at least 18degC, even on the winter coldest days.
-This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental well-being.
+Rental properties in Fernhill need to have a stable source of heating that can heat the main or largest living space to at least 18degC, even on the coldest winter days.
+This is the minimum indoor temperature recommended by the World Health Organisation for people’s physical health and mental well-being.

-The heating source needs to remain fixed (i.e., not portable) that is, at least 1.5 Kilowatts in heating capacity, and meet the minimum required heating capacity for the main living space.
-A Heating Assessment Tool may be used to check if your current permanent heater(s) are sufficient or whether you will require to ‘top up’ with a new heater.
-Open fires as well as unflued combustion heaters, such as the portable LPG bottle heaters are not considered to be suitable heating options in those following the Healthy Homes Standard.
+The source of heat needs to be fixed (i.e. not portable), at minimum 1.5 kW of heating capacity, and meet the minimum required heating capacity in the living area.
+A Heating Assessment Tool can be used to determine if your current fixed heater(s) are sufficient or whether you will require to "top-up" with a new heater.
+Open fires as well as unflued combustion heaters, such as portable LPG bottle heaters aren’t considered acceptable heating options in Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating you offer is an electric heater or heat source, it needs to be equipped with an thermostat.
-This will make the heating more uniform and effective.
-For most houses, larger heaters that are fixed, such as heat pumps, wood burners pellet burners, flued gas heaters are necessary.
-In some instances, such as small apartments the smaller fixed electric heater might be enough.
+If the heating that you offer is electric heating or heat pump it requirements to be equipped with a thermostat.
+This makes your heating more consistent and efficient.
+For most properties, larger fixed heating equipment like heat pumps, wood burners pellet burners, flued gas heaters are needed.
+In certain situations, like small apartments an electric, fixed heater may be sufficient.

-If your living space already has a permanent heating source such as a heat pump, then it might just require a top up in order to comply with the standards.
-Certain kinds of heaters cannot be used to achieve the quality since they’re either not efficient, cost prohibitive to operate and/or unsafe to run.
+If your living space already has a permanent heating source, such as the heat pump, it could need an update to be able to meet the standards.
+Certain kinds of heaters cannot be used to comply with the standard because they’re expensive, inefficient or unsafe to operate.

 Ventilation Fernhill

-Each liveable space in a rental home must contain at minimum one open doors or windows to offer natural ventilation.
-In addition, high moisture areas such as kitchens or bathrooms should be equipped with an externally vented extractor fan to remove moisture.
+Each liveable space in a rental home must contain at minimum one open door or window to provide natural airflow.
+Additionally, areas with high moisture spaces like kitchens and bathrooms must have a suitable externally vented extractor fan to get rid of moisture.

-It is the ventilation quality is all about acknowledging how the dry atmosphere is more easy to heat and a property that is well ventilated is less likely to grow mould and damp.
+The ventilation quality is all about understanding that dry air will be more easy to heat, and that a well ventilated rental property is less likely to grow mould and damp.

-Living rooms, bedrooms, kitchens and dining rooms are all considered living spaces.
-Spaces that connect, such as the hallway are not considered liveable and therefore do not need an opening window or door.
+Bedrooms, living rooms, dining rooms, and kitchens are considered to be liveable spaces.
+Connecting spaces such as the hallway are not considered liveable and therefore don’t require an opening window or door.

-Each door, window or skylight requirements for them to be in a position to open to the outside and remain closed, allowing the circulation of fresh air and air flow.
+Each window, door or the skylight needs to be able to open to the outside, but remain closed to allow for fresh air circulation and air flow.

-The bathrooms in all kitchens and every other room of your home that has shower, bath cooker or any other humidity-generating items will require adequate extractor fans that vent to the outdoors.
-The Healthy Homes Assessment service will make sure there is sufficient ventilation throughout the living spaces and will also check for the proper extractor fans in high moisture areas.
+All kitchens and bathrooms, and every other room of your home that has a bath, shower, cooktop or other high moisture generating item will require suitable extractor fans that are vented to the outside.
+This Healthy Homes Assessment service will ensure that there is sufficient air circulation in every living space and will also check for the proper extractor fans in areas with high moisture.

 building ventilation inspections